ES-DOC/esdoc-errata-client/docs/usage.rst

 - [26]: Project indicated in issue is not supported by errata service.
 - [27]: A dataset list is required for either creation or update operation.
 This message also shows in case user tries to close an issue by indicating an empty dataset file.
 - [28]: Dataset malformed and doesn't comply to the expected regex.
+- [29]: Facet type not recognized by the selected project configuration.
+- [30]: Facet value not recognized by the selected project configuration.
+- [31]: Errata servers are down or under maintenance.
 - [99]: An unexpected error has caused the task to fail.
 Check the error message for fix and/or contact the developers.